johncol/react-2021/README.md

 ## Resources

 For unit testing, react-testing-library is used (out of the box configured with create-react-app).
-This is an awesome article keep having at hand: https://www.robinwieruch.de/react-testing-library
+This is an awesome article worth having at hand: https://www.robinwieruch.de/react-testing-library

 Also using [Mock Service Worker](https://mswjs.io/) to mock http requests.